Smajery/detective-agency/README.md

-# My third project.
+# DetectiveAgency

-This single page app was created for a university course work.
+My third project.
+This is a single page app was created for a university course work.
 The purpose of this project was to create an information system and develop an application for a detective agency.

 In the development of the backend it was allowed to use only "pure" SQL-queries to the database.